 Many different types of aircraft were owned as dusters and sprayers including early model Stearman C3s.
 Modifications and improvements to ag aircraft included military disposals Vultee BT-13 trainers being rebuilt as single seat spray planes.
 The engineering side of the business grew and in the early 1970s the company moved to newly-built premises at Falcon Field, Mesa AZ.
 Here Marsh Aviation Co concentrated on designing and marketing modifications to General Aviation aircraft and military contracts.
 A speciality was conversion to Garrett AiResearc turboprop power plants, from single seat Thrush Commander and Ag Cat aircraft to Grumman Tracker and HU-16 Albatross.
 Marsh Aviation is well known for its contract to rebuild California Department of Forestry Grumman S-2 Tracker air tankers as Marsh S-2F3AT Turbo Trackers.
 The prototype conversion first flew at Mesa 26 July 1991.

 Although Marsh Aviation was primarily an agricultural dusting and spraying business before the transition to aero engineering, it took part in the early days of fire bombing.
-First trials were with his Boeing 247D N3977C with a liquid tank attached under the belly and tanker number "22" on the fin.
+First trials were with this Boeing 247D N3977C with a liquid tank attached under the belly.
+It is seen here earlier as a sprayer with spray bars fitted along the trailing edge of the wing, "MARSH" painted on the fuselage sides and sprayer number "22" on the fin.